 Obama backs more than 200 Democrats ahead of midterms

-WASHINGTON (AP) — Former President Barack Obama is ramping up his involvement in politics ahead of November’s elections.
-On Monday, he endorsed more than 200 Democrats running for offices ranging from local to national.
+WASHINGTON (AP) — Former President Barack Obama is expanding his influence ahead of November’s midterm elections.
+On Monday, he released a second slate of endorsements for Democrats running for offices ranging from local to national, bringing the total to more than 300.

-The endorsements include close races where his political cachet could make a difference, veterans of his campaign and White House, and younger more diverse candidates.
-Last month, Obama endorsed 81 Democrats running in the 2018 elections.
-In a statement, Obama describes the candidates as “Americans who aren’t just running against something, but for something.”
+Obama favored Democrats in close races across the country, veterans of his administration and past campaigns, and he also prioritized diversity.
+In a statement, Obama described the candidates as “Americans who aren’t just running against something, but for something.”